-The National Freedom of Information Coalition presents “FOI Bootcamp for Journalists of Color,” a training to assist journalists of color in acquiring and analyzing government documents and data.
-This program also will partner each mentee with an expert mentor in their respective state to assist the journalist long-term in accessing government information.
+The National Freedom of Information Coalition (NFOIC) presents its second year of “FOI Bootcamp for Journalists of Color,” assisting journalists of color in acquiring and analyzing government documents and data.

 This program aims to achieve the following objectives:

-- To help journalists of color effectively acquire and use government data in their reporting, and to hold the government accountable more effectively, to aid their communities and to advance their careers.
+● To help journalists of color effectively acquire and use government data in their reporting, hold the government accountable more effectively, aid their communities, and advance their careers;

-- To help journalists of color develop long-term professional relationships with access to experts in their states, and to experts nationally, to aid them when they run into barriers.
+● To help journalists of color develop long-term professional relationships with access to experts in their states and nationally and aid them when they face barriers;

-- To strengthen SPJ chapters, state coalitions, and local communities through developing new and diverse leaders in the FOI community.
+● To strengthen SPJ chapters, state coalitions, and local communities through developing new and diverse leaders in the FOI community; and

-Erika Benton, NFOIC’s external outreach coordinator, who will coordinate the program and assist in the training, also has worked for the First Amendment Foundation of Florida for three years.
-She is active in promoting equity among historically disadvantaged communities, including the African-American community.
+Erika Benton, the program’s lead coordinator, has worked for the National Freedom of Information Coalition and the First Amendment Foundation of Florida.
+She actively promotes equity among historically disadvantaged communities, including the African-

-David Cuillier, NFOIC board president and teacher of access and data journalism, is an associate professor of journalism at the University of Arizona and has conducted FOI training for journalists on behalf of SPJ, IRE, and other organizations since 2005.
-He is former SPJ FOI chair and president, and co-author of “The Art of Access: Strategies for Acquiring Public Records.”
+David Cuillier, NFOIC board president and teacher of access and data journalism, is an associate professor of journalism at the University of Arizona and has conducted FOI training for more than 10,000 people on behalf of SPJ, IRE, and other organizations since 2004.
+He is former FOI chair and president of SPJ and co-author of “The Art of Access: Strategies for Acquiring Public Records.”